 For phonetic usage, there are a small number of superscript letters located in the Spacing Modifier Letters block (U+02B0..U+02FF) and a large number of superscript and subscript letters in the Phonetic Extensions block (U+1D00..U+1D7F) and in the Phonetic Extensions Supplement block (U+1D80..U+1DBF).
-The superscripted letters do not contain the word "superscript" in their character names, but are simply called modifier letters.
+Those superscript and subscript letters function as modifier letters.
+The subset of those characters that are superscripted contain the words "modifier letter" in their names, instead of "superscript."
+The two superscript Latin letters in the Superscripts and Subscripts block, U+2071 SUPERSCRIPT LATIN SMALL LETTER I and U+207F SUPERSCRIPT LATIN SMALL LETTER N are considered part of that set of modifier letters; the difference in the naming conventions for them is an historical artifact, and is not intended to convey a functional distinction in the use of those characters in the Unicode Standard.

 Finally, a small set of superscripted CJK ideographs, used for the Japanese system of syntactic markup of Classical Chinese text for reading, is located in the Kanbun block (U+3190..U+319F).